micmejia/bible-dump/AMPC/Jeremiah/Jer 49.md

-And I will cause [^f]Elam to be dismayed _and_ terrified before their enemies and before those who seek _and_ demand their lives; and I will bring evil _and_ disaster upon them, even My fierce anger, says the Lord.
+And I will cause Elam to be dismayed _and_ terrified before their enemies and before those who seek _and_ demand their lives; and I will bring evil _and_ disaster upon them, even My fierce anger, says the Lord.
 And I will send the sword after them until I have consumed them.